 People often think that the Mayas only existed in the past.
 However, today, there are over seven million Maya people, most of whom live in Central America and southern Mexico.

-The symbols have been found in stone carvings, temples and palaces but there is also evidence that the Maya used a form of paper made from tree bark to create folded fightback against the Vikings.
+The symbols have been found in stone carvings, temples and palaces but there is also evidence that the Maya used a form of paper made from tree bark to create folded codices.